braindead25/braindead25/README.md

 - **Sales & Stock Analysis** 📈
   - Used MySQL and Tableau to analyze sales metrics, and applied clustering algorithms for better stock segmentation insights.

+### 📊 **Classic Movie Ratings Analysis with Power BI**

+- **Report Creation**: Designed a Power BI report that delivers an in-depth analysis of classic movies released up to the year 2000, utilizing metrics such as movie genre, user age, gender, and other demographic data.
+- **Insights for Targeted Engagement**: Analyzed audience preferences, offering actionable insights to identify which genres are favored by specific demographic groups.
+This information can guide content curation and marketing strategies to better engage diverse audience segments.

 ---